Frequently Asked Questions (FAQs)

 Because each court has to be searched, certain counties or states have been inundated with requests, that may cost them human or technical resources to produce.
 For this reason they implement their own pricing for searching and procuring these records.
 These fees may range from trivial to significant, and change regularly.
 For this reason, background check companies like Kredifi simply pass these fees through to you with no markup.

-Just because a person has a criminal record does not mean you can’t hire them.
-In fact, more often, the EEOC,federal, state and county laws are requiring “individual assessment” meaning you should evaluate the person, not just the record.
-Factors to consider are whether the crime is relevant to the job you are hiring (does a misdemeanor marijuana possession exclude someone from a maintenance job if they have a perfect attendance record?) how long ago the offense was, and what the person has done since then.
+Just because a person has a criminal record, it does not mean you can’t hire them.
+In fact, the EEOC, federal, state and county laws are requiring “individual assessment” more often, meaning you should evaluate the person, not just the record.
+Factors to consider are whether the crime is relevant to the job you are hiring (does a misdemeanor marijuana possession exclude someone from a maintenance job if they have a perfect attendance record?), how long ago the offense was, and what the person has done since then.

 Typically 1-3 days.
 “It depends” is never the preferred answer, but in background screening, some locations take longer to search.
-Besides the actual search locations, sometimes records may LOOK like the same candidate, because they have the same name, or even the same name and address.
-This can happen sometimes with Mr. Name Sr. and Mr. Name Jr. for example, or just Ms Very Common Name and another person of the same name, that happened to be born on the same date.
-SO, the extra time is taken to ensure that you are evaluating the right candidate.
+Besides the actual search locations, sometimes records may LOOK like the same candidate because they have the same name, or even the same name and address.
+This can happen sometimes with Mr. Name Sr. and Mr. Name Jr. for example, or just Ms. Very Common Name and another person of the same name, that happened to be born on the same date.
+Thus, the extra time is taken to ensure that you are evaluating the right candidate.

 The Fair Credit Reporting Act (FCRA) is a consumer protection law that helps ensure that candidates are not unfairly treated because of untrue information.
 Technically it was originated to protect the use of credit information, which was expanded to include other personal information.
 The Federal Trade Commission (FTC) and the Consumer Financial Protection Bureau (CFPB) are the two federal agencies that oversee and enforce this act.

 Provide as much information as correctly as you can.
-Provide clear and accurate information about your name, including middle name, address, and previous addresses, and your birth date and social security number (which is used to find previous addresses.)
+Provide clear and accurate information about your name, including middle name, current and previous addresses, birth date, and social security number (which is used to find previous addresses).